 Jungfraujoch – Top of Europe

 Now that you have successfully decided to visit Jungfraujoch, what of those underlying questions before you arrive.
-While I have already discussed what the tour will look like, Is it safe for kids?
+While I have already discussed what the tour will look like, Is Jungfraujoch safe for kids?
 How do you get there?
 When do you buy tickets?
 There is a lot to getting to Jungfraujoch with less hassle and no underlying concerns.
+This is your guide to visiting Jungfraujoch – Top of Europe

 The Jungfraujoch website is really hard to navigate and even worst for information seekers.
 At the end of the day, buy tickets when you get there or call and have them walk you through it if you need to reserve.
 If your group is really that big though, calling or using a tour company may give your group some discounts so think about that before buying the wrong items online.
 Like any weather-dependent activity, buying in advance serves no purpose.
 If the weather is horrible and you have other days as an option, wait it out and hope for the best.
 Reserved seating is always an option but that is usually only for 1st class seating and for ultra large groups.